Zyndrr/module-8-challenge/README.md

 ## Usage

+npm start to run this application.
-This application is a vehical builder, used to create vehical in your terminal.
+This application is a vehicle builder, used to create vehicles in your terminal.

 ## How to Contribute